Leading ESG

 So, what are those skills and attributes?

-Commercial Orientation – while there is inevitably a strong environmental and social responsibility element to the role, successful operators need to balance this with a strong commercial orientation.
-They need to understand operations, business drivers, commercial risks, and opportunities.
+• Commercial Orientation – ESG professionals must balance environmental and social responsibility with a strong commercial mindset.
+They need a deep understanding of operations, business drivers, and commercial risks and opportunities.

 Building the Pipeline for ESG Talent